dlguswo333/dlguswo333.github.io/markdown/2023/10-26-en-useAbortController-hook.md

   const abortRequest = useCallback(() => {
     controller.abort();
-    // Create a new AbortController since you cannot reuse an AbortController. setController(new AbortController());
+    // Create a new AbortController,
+    // since you cannot use same AbortController more than once. setController(new AbortController());
   }, [controller]);